mrsiuuuu-x1/Netflix_Movie_Analysis/README.md

 - **Yearly Content Trend**: Line graph showing the number of titles released each year
 - **Genre Popularity**: Bar chart of the top 10 most common genres on Netflix
 - **Automatic Saving**: All plots are saved as PNG files for easy sharing
+- **NEW:** Bar chart of the top 10 directors with the most content on Netflix
+- **NEW:** Integer-only y-axis ticks for genre and director bar charts for improved readability

 ## 🚀 Getting Started